Augmented Index and Quantum Streaming Algorithms for DYCK(2): Key Technical Tools

-In this section, we develop the tools needed to analyze the quantum information cost of protocols for Augmented Index, and then establish a lower bound for this cost.
+In this section, we develop some tools needed to analyze the quantum information cost of protocols.

-Throughout this section, we deviate slightly from the notation for the registers used in the definition of two-party protocols presented in Section~\ref{sec-qcc}; we adapt it for safe quantum protocols with classical inputs.
+In analyzing safe quantum protocols with classical inputs in the rest of the paper, we deviate slightly from the notation for the registers used in the definition of two-party protocols in Section~\ref{sec-qcc}.
 We refer to the input registers~$A_\rin, B_\rin$ by~$X,Y$, respectively.
 Since we focus on safe protocols, the registers~$XY$ are only used as control registers.
 We express Alice's local registers after the~$i$th message is generated as~$X A_i$, and the local registers of Bob by~$Y B_i$.
 As before, the message register is not included in any of the local registers, and is denoted by~$C_i$.